 Last Updated on

-Amoxicillin is a narrow spectrum Penicillin-based antibiotic that is usually prescribed to treat bacterial infections.
-Certified by the world health organisation (WHO) as a very safe drug for children, it is usually prescribed for respiratory infections like whooping cough, sinusitis, bronchitis, pneumonia, and throat and middle ear infections.
+Amoxicillin is a narrow spectrum Penicillin-based antibiotic used for treating bacterial infections.
+Certified by the world health organisation (WHO) as a very safe drug for children, it is given to treat respiratory infections like whooping cough, sinusitis, bronchitis, pneumonia, and throat and middle ear infections.
 Some skin infections and urinary tract infections (UTIs) are also treated with this antibiotic, based on the culture results.
+In this article, we will tell you about the correct dosage of amoxicillin for children.

 What Is Amoxicillin?